invisibleXML/ixml/misc/pragmas.md

 	y:b: 'kills'.
 	c:  'It really does.'.
 ````
-The XML representation of the grammar might be:
+The XML representation of the grammar might be (in form V):

 ````
     <ixml